CDH-SC/mf/README.md

 * Create a local database
-  * A binory BSON dump of the database can be found: mf/mf-database/dump
+  * A binary BSON dump of the database can be found: mf/mf-database/dump
   * Ensure Mongo has been started on your local machine:
    * Linux:
     * ```$ sudo service mongod start```